Top 10 Countries with Most Gold Reserves

 Interesting Facts:

-Russia holds the 5th largest gold reserves globally, with approximately 2,333.1 tonnes of gold maintained by the Central Bank of Russia.
-Russia has been one of the world's most aggressive gold buyers in recent years, significantly increasing its reserves as part of a de-dollarization strategy.
+China holds the 5th largest gold reserves in the world, with approximately 2,346 tonnes of gold maintained by the People's Bank of China.
+China has been one of the most active gold buyers on the planet, and in 2026 it overtook Russia to reclaim the fifth position amid an extended accumulation streak.

 Key Facts: